 The best gaming motherboards can also offer a modicum of future-proofing, as much as anything can in this fickle, fast-moving PC technology landscape of ours.
-Whether that's a socket or chipset which is capable of supporting tomorrow's new processors, such as the Intel's Z490 and Rocket Lake chips, or one that's able to deliver next-gen interconnects, such as the B550's PCIe 4.0 support.
+Whether that's a socket or chipset that can support the new processors of today, such as the Intel's Z590 chipset and its Rocket Lake chips, or one that's able to deliver next-gen interconnects, such as the B550's PCIe 4.0 support.

 Best Intel Z490 motherboard

-If you want the best, most fully featured Intel Comet Lake motherboard then I'm afraid you're going to have to pay for it.
+If you want the best, most fully-featured Intel Comet Lake motherboard, then I'm afraid you're going to have to pay for it.
 And pay through the nose if Asus' Z490 Maximus XII Extreme is anything to go by.
-It is, as the name suggests, extreme, packing in a variety of luxurious, and incredibly handy extras (a frickin' screwdriver with interchangeable heads for one), and it's also one of the highest performing Z490 boards we've tested.
+It is, as the name suggests, extreme, packing in a variety of luxurious and convenient extras (a frickin' screwdriver with interchangeable heads for one), and it's also one of the highest performing Z490 boards we've tested.

 But it only really makes sense if you're buying a K-series Core i9 and genuinely intend to overclock the nuts off it.
 The Maximus XII will allow you to get the highest clock speed out of your 10900K and won't turn it into a pile of molten slag while you're at it.
 The MSI Z490 Godlike is actually the fastest Z490 outright at stock speeds, but I'd rather have the ROG board in my camp if I'm going down the OC route.

-Obviously it's only for the very highest of high-end PC builds, however, as the $750 price tag means you could actually build a respectable full gaming PC for the price of this single motherboard.
-It's an aspirational Z490 motherboard, and arguably the best gaming motherboard for Comet Lake overclocking, but I'll concede it's not a particularly realistic purchase for most of us.
+Obviously, it's only for the very highest of high-end PC builds; however, the $750 price tag means you could actually build a respectable full gaming PC for the price of this single motherboard.
+It's an aspirational Z490 motherboard and arguably the best gaming motherboard for Comet Lake overclocking, but I'll concede it's not a particularly realistic purchase for most of us.

-The sparse back panel and missing OLED displays will tell you we're back into normal motherboard territory again.
+The sparse back panel and missing OLED displays will tell you we're back into normal motherboard territory with this MSI offering.
 The rarified air of the ultra-enthusiast ROG board up top might make one giddy, but the Z490 Gaming Carbon will bring us back down to earth without a bump.
-Sure, you're never going to get the same level of luxury feature list as you'll find with either the Maximus XII or MSI's own Godlike boards, but when it comes to the nuts and bolts of pure performance it's right up there.
+Sure, you're never going to get the same level of luxury feature list as you'll find with either the Maximus XII or MSI's own Godlike boards, but when it comes to the nuts and bolts of pure performance, it's right up there.

 Where it matters, in the gaming performance stakes, there's practically nothing between any of the Z490 boards we've tested, and it's only ever a little behind when it comes to the actual CPU performance in productivity apps.
-When it comes to overclocking, however, the MPG Z490 Gaming Carbon WiFi inevitably can't compare to the big boys with our 10900K running at its peak.
+However, when it comes to overclocking, the MPG Z490 Gaming Carbon WiFi inevitably can't compare to the big boys, with our 10900K running at its peak.

-The power componentry and cooling isn't enough to stop the thirsty CPU from throttling when it's pushed to its 5.3GHz all-core maximum.
-But, while that might mean it's not the board you'd choose for an overclocked i9 machine, that's a tiny niche of gamers, and for either i5 or i7 CPUs the MSI Gaming Carbon is still a quality home for your Comet Lake CPU.
+The power componentry and cooling aren't enough to stop the thirsty CPU from throttling when it's pushed to its 5.3GHz all-core maximum.
+But, while that might mean it's not the board you'd choose for an overclocked Core i9 machine, that's a tiny niche of gamers, and for either i5 or i7 CPUs, the MSI Gaming Carbon is still a quality home for your Comet Lake CPU.

 Best Intel B460 motherboard

-Grabbing one of the best Z490 motherboards might be appealing to your inner elitist, but the sticker price shock is definitely a problem for a lot of people.
+Grabbing one of the best Z490 motherboards might be appealing to your inner elitist, but the sticker price shock is definitely a problem.
 Sure, it would be nice to have 10Gb LAN, seven M.2 slots, or quad GPU support, but who really needs all that stuff?
 Most of us will be perfectly happy with a quality B460 motherboard, such as the MSI MAG B460M Mortar WiFi.

-It’s got a strong VRM, 2.5Gb LAN, Wi-Fi 6, and adequate, if not particularly outstanding I/O. Pairing it with a 65W non-K processor and having a crack at pseudo overclocking is definitely worth the minimal efforts too.
-If you can live with the maximum DDR4-2666 speed, then something like an Intel Core i5-10600 and B460M Mortar, paired with a decent mid-range GPU, would deliver a quality, and affordable, gaming combo.
+It’s got a strong VRM configuration, 2.5Gb LAN, Wi-Fi 6, and adequate, if not particularly outstanding, I/O. Pairing it with a 65W non-K processor and having a crack at pseudo overclocking is definitely worth the minimal efforts too.
+If you can live with the maximum DDR4-2666 speed, something like an Intel Core i5 10600 and B460M Mortar, paired with a decent mid-range GPU, would deliver a quality, affordable gaming combo.

 The ASRock B460 Steel Legend is an awesomely named mid-range B460 entry.
-At $120 USD it’s what we’d call a mid-range B460 board.
-A look over the specs indicate that your $120 is well spent on some important areas.
-You get a pair of heatsink covered M.2 slots, an e-key M.2 slot for an optional Wi-Fi card, a front USB Type-C header and a good helping of RGB onboard.
+At USD 120, it’s what we’d call a mid-range B460 board.
+A look over the specs indicates that your $120 is well spent on some important areas.
+You get a pair of heatsink-covered M.2 slots, an e-key M.2 slot for an optional Wi-Fi card, a front USB Type-C header, and a good helping of RGB onboard.

-The increased power demands of 10th generation CPUs means motherboards generally have to include improved VRM designs, and on that front the B460 Steel Legend is very well equipped.
+The increased power demands of 10th generation CPUs mean motherboards generally have to include improved VRM designs, and on that front, the B460 Steel Legend is well equipped.
 It includes a 9+1 phase VRM powered by a single 8-Pin EPS connector.
 Each stage can deliver up to 60A.
-Bear in mind that overclocking is not allowed on B460 motherboards, so the VRM will not see extreme loads like you might get with an all core overclocked Intel Core i9 10900K.
+Bear in mind that overclocking is not allowed on B460 motherboards, so the VRM will not see extreme loads as you might get with an all-core overclocked Intel Core i9 10900K.

-The ASRock B460 Steel legend will appeal to buyers who aren’t so interested in bells and whistles, but do want a solid ATX board that’s capable of powering any 10th Gen CPU without bursting into flames.
+The ASRock B460 Steel legend will appeal to buyers who aren’t so interested in bells and whistles but want a solid ATX board capable of powering any 10th Gen CPU without bursting into flames.
 Integrated Wi-Fi would have been a nice cherry on top for the price, and that's arguably one of the reasons we prefer the MSI B460M Mortar.
-But the ASRock B460 Steel legend is still a highly competitive offering and comes highly recommended by us too.
+But the ASRock B460 Steel legend is still a highly competitive offering and comes highly recommended by us.
 It shows its steel, one might say.
-If it had Wi-Fi we might even have said it was legendary.
+If it had Wi-Fi, we might even have said it was legendary.